paul-ollis/vim-vpe/docs/api/api.vpe.rst

     Wrapper around the built-in vim.windows.

     User code should not directly instantiate this class.
 VPE creates and manages instances of this class as required.
-It is not

     **Parameters**